-(b) Upon the purchase or redemption of Issue 2019-3 Bonds of any maturity for which Sinking Fund Payments have been established other than by application of Sinking Fund Payments, each future Sinking Fund Payment for such Issue 2019-3 Bonds and maturity will be credited by an amount bearing the same ratio to such Sinking Fund Payment as the total principal amount of such Issue 2019-3 Bonds of such maturity to be purchased or redeemed bears to the total amount of all Sinking Fund Payments for such maturity of Issue 2019-3 Bonds, unless otherwise directed by THDA in accordance with the General Resolution.
+(b) Upon the purchase or redemption of Issue 2020-1 Bonds of any series and maturity for which Sinking Fund Payments have been established other than by application of Sinking Fund Payments, each future Sinking Fund Payment for such Issue 2020-1 Bonds of such series and maturity will be credited by an amount bearing the same ratio to such Sinking Fund Payment as the total principal amount of such Issue 2020-1 Bonds of such series and maturity to be purchased or redeemed bears to the total amount of all Sinking Fund Payments for such series and maturity of Issue 2020-1 Bonds, unless otherwise directed by THDA in accordance with the General Resolution.

 Section 2.09.
 Optional Redemption.
-Other than the PAC Bonds, the Issue 2019-3 Bonds maturing on and after July 1, 2029, are subject to redemption at the option of THDA prior to their respective maturities, either as a whole or in part at any time, on or after January 1, 2029 (any such date to be determined by THDA or selected by the Trustee subject to the provisions of and in accordance with the General Resolution, and when so determined or selected will be deemed and is hereby set forth as the redemption date), upon notice as provided in Article VI of the General Resolution, at a Redemption Price equal to 100% of the principal amount thereof, plus accrued interest to the date of redemption.
+The Issue 2020-1 Bonds maturing on and after [January 1, 2030] [other than the PAC Bonds], are subject to redemption at the option of THDA prior to their respective maturities, either as a whole or in part at any time, on or after [July 1, 2029] (any such date to be determined by THDA or selected by the Trustee subject to the provisions of and in accordance with the General Resolution, and when so determined or selected will be deemed and is hereby set forth as the redemption date), upon notice as provided in Article VI of the General Resolution, at a Redemption Price equal to 100% of the principal amount thereof, plus accrued interest to the date of redemption.

-The PAC Bonds are subject to redemption at the option of THDA prior to their maturity, either as a whole or in part, at any time or on or after January 1, 2029 (any such date to be determined by THDA or selected by the Trustee subject to the provisions of and in accordance with the General Resolution, and when determined or selected will be deemed and is hereby set forth as the redemption date), upon notice as provided in Article VI of the General Resolution, at the respective Redemption Prices set forth below (expressed as a percentage of the principal amount of such PAC Bonds to be redeemed), plus accrued interest to the redemption date:
+[[The PAC Bonds are subject to redemption at the option of THDA, either as a whole or in part at any time or on or after [July 1, 2029] (any such date to be determined by THDA or selected by the Trustee subject to the provisions of and in accordance with the General Resolution, and when determined or selected will be deemed and is hereby set forth as the redemption date), upon notice as provided in Article VI of the General Resolution, at the respective Redemption Prices set forth below (expressed as a percentage of the principal amount of such PAC Bonds to be redeemed), plus accrued interest to the redemption date: